 At each clinical affiliate, parking facilities and regulations will vary.
-The student is responsible for becoming familiar with the assigned institution's guidelines upon commencement of their clinical rotation.
-Under no circumstances will TCC be held responsible for transportation and/or parking fees incurred by any student.
+The student is responsible for becoming familiar with the assigned institution's guidelines upon commencement of their clinical

 Parking is available on TCC premises in several parking lots around campus.
 Upon admission to the college, a parking permit must be obtained from the parking counter and displayed properly.
 This permit enables the student to use the appropriate parking facilities.